 Your doctor will give you a prescription for ___________________________ ointment.
-After you removed your dressing, apply the ointment 2 times a day in your eye until your follow-up appointment.
-If you run out before your appointment, ask your pharmacy to call our office.
+After you remove your dressing, apply the ointment 2 times a day in your eye until your follow-up appointment.
+If you run out before your appointment, check with your pharmacy for refills or call our office.

 Try not to rub, press, or bump your eye.